BlasBenito/distantia/README.md

 # Finding the section in a long sequence more similar to a given short sequence (regular time-series, paired samples)

-**WARNING: there is a bug in this function, indices of the best match need to be added 1 to be correct.
-I am working on it**

 When regular time-series are provided, and the analysis needs to be done comparing only aligned samples, the argument *paired.samples* can be set to TRUE, and instead of the least-cost algorithm to find the minimized